 Did you know that, according to the U.S. Department of Energy, buildings account for over 76% of electricity use?
 (And only about 20% of electricity comes from renewable sources, a big issue when it comes to climate change.)
-It tends to be an obvious starting point when calculating your greenhouse gas emissions because electricity is relatively easy to measure—and just about everyone uses it.
+It tends to be an obvious starting point when calculating your greenhouse gas emissions and carbon footprint because electricity is relatively easy to measure—and just about everyone uses it.

 But why would you measure your energy use?
 It helps you set efficiency targets, cut costs, and reduce your impact on the environment, for starters.
 One level deeper, measuring how much electricity your organization uses helps you spot trends and identify equipment that consumes large amounts of energy so you can make environmentally friendly adjustments.

 Electricity produces varying degrees of greenhouse gas emissions

 Unless your business is completely off the grid or uses 100% renewable energy (kudos if you do!), you indirectly create GHG emissions from electricity generation.
 But the amount of emissions depends on more than just how much energy you use.
 It also comes down to how your electricity is produced and distributed from the power plant, meaning the breakdown of fuel types your utility provider uses to make electricity.
 Most electricity in the U.S. (63%) is made from a mix of fossil fuels like natural gas, petroleum, and coal, followed by nuclear (20%), with some sources supplemented with renewables like wind, solar, or hydro.
 The more your electricity provider relies on fossil fuel combustion to generate electricity, the more indirect emissions you create.